The Open Space Initiative

 Wharton provides the business knowledge and resources our students need to become successful — even after graduation.

-With nearly 7,000 Wharton graduates in the Bay Area, our alumni entrepreneurial ecosystem is thriving.
+With nearly 17,000 Wharton and Penn graduates in the Bay Area, our alumni entrepreneurial ecosystem is thriving.
 And we’re always looking for new ways to support it.

 Our Open Space pilot program provides free co-working space on campus for Penn alumni when space is available.
 University of Pennsylvania alumni of any degree-granting program are eligible to apply.